Tutorial: deploy a Cloudflare Worker with MultiTool

 Step 6: Add your configuration file

 If you’ve been using the sample values from this tutorial, you can use the configuration below.
-Be sure to replace the placeholder values with your actual workspace name and Cloudflare account ID.
+Be sure to replace the placeholder values with your actual workspace name, and application name.

 cat << EOF > MultiTool.toml